spadma3/duck/hardware/software/README.md

-MicroController Toolchain initialisation on Rasberry Pi Connect through ssh to you RasberryPi and perform the following steps:
+MicroController Toolchain initialisation on Rasberry Pi

+Connect through ssh to you RasberryPi and perform the following steps:

-Make shure you pulled the latest software version form the duckietown software master branch! on the rasberry pi, do the following commands (Note, the $ indicates a command, which has to be executed, but the $ must not be typed):
+Make sure you pulled the latest software version form the duckietown software master branch!

+On the Rasberry Pi, execute the following commands (Note, the $ indicates a command, which has to be executed, but the $ must not be typed):

 install avrdude and gcc